AFLplusplus/AFLplusplus/docs/env_variables.md

     additional mutations.
 If `AFL_CUSTOM_MUTATOR_ONLY` is also set, all mutations will solely be performed with the custom mutator.
 This feature allows to configure custom mutators which can be very helpful, e.g. fuzzing XML or other highly flexible structured input.
-Please see [custom_mutators.md](custom_mutators.md).
+For details, see [custom_mutators.md](custom_mutators.md).

   - Setting `AFL_CYCLE_SCHEDULES` will switch to a different schedule every time